dynamic/silverstripe-flexslider/docs/en/index.md

 ![screen shot](../../images/FlexSliderCMS.png)

-You can inculde FlexSlider in your layout by using `<% include FlexSlider %>`
+You can include FlexSlider in your layout by using `<% include FlexSlider %>`

 ![screen shot](../../images/FlexSlider.png)